We have moved!!!

 Safeguarding Risk Management.

 In order to demonstrate a sense of legal and social responsibility towards safeguarding children and young people and in line with existing legislation, policy and guidance, a children’s safeguarding risk assessment is at Annex H to the Event Management Plan.
 Children are to be protected from potential harm during their involvement in entertainment or employment under current legislation.
-The most likely risk is that of children becoming lost, or children found without supervision.
+The most likely risk is that of children becoming lost, or becoming unsupervised.
 The most dangerous risk is a child being vulnerable to sexual or criminal perpetrators.
-Both these risks have specific mitigation plans in the Event Management Plan.
+Both these risks have specific mitigation plans in the Event Management Plan (Annex H).

 Festival Safeguarding team.

-The safeguarding lead and deputy have the responsibility to keep written records in the command & control portacabin/bus (maintained by the watchkeeper) of all child related events, to establish a clear line of accountability for safeguarding, to ensure event staff understand the safeguarding protocols set out in the Event Management Plan and advise event staff/stewards about the safeguarding arrangements in place.
-This role is to co-ordinate communication and decisions taken by staff working at on site and if necessary to liaise with Police/Social Care.
-Any activity of a safeguarding nature at the Festival is to be reported to one of the Festival management team or to the security team staff present.
-Festival security is provided by the IBAUK, security staff headquarters will be situated near the main entrance and staff will be clearly visible with Blue High-Vis jackets at the event and their SIA licence with their name will be on display at all times.
+The safeguarding lead and manager have the responsibility to keep written records in the command & control portacabin (maintained by the watchkeeper) of all child related events, to establish a clear line of accountability for safeguarding.
+This is to ensure that event staff understand the safeguarding protocols set out in the Event Management Plan and advise event staff/stewards about the safeguarding arrangements in place.
+This role is to co-ordinate communication and decisions taken by staff working at on site and if necessary, to liaise with Police/Social Care.
+Any activity of a safeguarding nature at the Festival is to be reported to one of the Festival management team, the Safeguarding leader/deputy, or to the security team staff present.
+Festival security is provided by a sub-contractor, security staff headquarters will be situated near the main entrance and staff will be clearly visible with Blue High-Vis jackets at the event and their SIA licence with their name will be on display at all times.
 All volunteers are recruited by personal recommendation.
-Names and contact details will be kept of all festival personnel.
-All Festival staff and helpers will be identified by a badge bearing their name and position held.
-The festival management team and every volunteer is to be given a copy of the safeguarding policy.
-Festival staff that have duties that bring them into one to one contact with children or if they have supervisory responsibilities for children’s activities (kids zone), do not need to be DBS certified (DBS screening is required for volunteers who work more than 4 days per months on a regular basis).
-Volunteers in the Kidszone are not to be placed in ‘private one-to-one’ contact situations with children.
-Volunteers for the kidszone are invited to provide a DBS certificate if they have one.
-Names and contact details of volunteers for the kidszone are to be kept by the Safeguarding leader.
+Names and contact details of all festival personnel will be kept for safeguarding record purposes.
+The festival management team and every volunteer is to be given a copy of the safeguarding policy (typically, the volunteer information trifold).
+Festival staff that have duties that bring them into one-to-one contact with children or if they have supervisory responsibilities for children’s activities (Kidzone), do not need to be DBS certified (DBS screening is required for volunteers who work more than 4 days per month on a regular basis).
+Volunteers in the Kidzone are not to be placed in ‘private one-to-one’ contact situations with children.
+Volunteers for the kidzone are invited to provide a DBS certificate if they have one.
+Names and contact details of volunteers for the kidszone are to be kept by the Safeguarding leader/deputy.

 Child identification & escort information.

-Minety Music Festival will operate a safeguarding wristband scheme.
-All children under 18 will wear a white wristband with their parent or guardian’s telephone number written on it in the ticket booth.
+Minety Music Festival will operate a safeguarding sticker patch scheme.
+All children under 18 will be asked at the ticket booth to wear a circular sticker patch (specially made to stay attached to clothing) with their parent or guardian’s telephone number written on it.
 Bar staff will be trained and instructed to operate Challenge 21 proof of age scheme and to accept only legitimate proof (eg passport, photo driving license, photo student card or identification approved by the PASS scheme).

-Children under 18 (those wearing white wristbands) are to be carefully monitored as they enter or exit the festival arena.
-Ideally, they should not leave the arena without the supervision of an accompanying adult.
+Children under 18 (those wearing circular sticker patches) are to be carefully monitored as they enter or exit the festival arena.
+Children under 18 should not leave the arena without the supervision of an accompanying adult.
 This is to ensure that children do not become isolated.
-The announcement of lost children is a sensitive issue.
-In the event that a child or vulnerable person is apparently lost, the member of the festival staff is to inform the ‘Command and Control’ porta cabin/bus; arrangements can be made to escort the Lost Child to the Control Porta-cabin/bus; staff are to be directed to look-out for anxious parents or guardians who should be reassured and directed to the control porta cabin/bus (known as the ‘Place of Safety’).
-Long term (more than an hour) unaccompanied children can be taken to the village hall to be united with their parents/guardians or the Police.
-All members of MMF organising staff will be equipped with management radios, so a relay message can be instantly directed between child and guardian as quickly as possible.
+The announcement of lost/found children is a sensitive issue.
+In the event that a child or vulnerable person is apparently lost or found, the member of the festival staff is to inform the ‘Command and Control’ porta cabin/bus; arrangements can be made by the trained watchkeepers to initiate a search for a lost child or escort the found child to the Control Porta-cabin/bus; staff are to be directed to look-out for anxious parents or guardians who should be reassured and directed to the control porta cabin/bus (known as the ‘Place of Safety’).
+Long term (more than an hour) unaccompanied children can be taken to a specifically designated empty tent to be united with their parents/guardians or the Police.
+Any report of a child apparently lost (unaccounted for) after a brief search of the site is to be escalated to the local police force.
+All members of MMF organising staff will be equipped with management radios, so a relay message can be instantly directed between the watchkeepers and a found child and guardian as quickly as possible.
 Written records are to be made and retained by the event watchkeeper in the Control portacabin/bus to account for all actions taken to reunite the child with the responsible adult or to otherwise safeguard the child/young person.

 Festival site Access.